muonato/phtm/README.md

 # phtm

 Creates a printer-friendly picture gallery HTML by reading picture filenames in CSV file.
+Used for creating a contents page of images exported to gallery folder.

 ImageMagick is required for picture verification (identify) and orientation (convert).

 Arguments:
 ```